dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), choose **Groups** &gt; **All Devices** (or another group that contains the computer that you want to retire).

-2. Select the devices you want to retire, and then choose **Retire/Wipe**.
+2. Select the devices that you want to retire, and then choose **Retire/Wipe**.

 To re-enroll a computer into Intune, reinstall the client software on the computer by using the information in the topic [Install the Windows PC client with Microsoft Intune](install-the-windows-pc-client-with-microsoft-intune.md).